FREEWAY VS. HIGHWAY

-People often confuse the terms “freeway” and “highway” in everyday colloquial conversation, but have you ever stopped and considered what the true difference is between freeway and highway?
+People often confuse the terms “freeway” and “highway” in everyday colloquial conversation, but have you ever stopped and considered what the the difference between freeway and highway is?
 In this article, the team at Omega Law Group, a Los Angeles Personal Injury law firm, is going to walk you through the subtle and nuanced distinction that separates these terms from each other.

 Freeways are control-access highways, meaning that it has limited traffic control to allow for free-flowing traffic.
 Connecting major cities from one another, they are only accessible via entrance and exit ramps, are devoid of any stop lights, intersections, and have limited traffic control (if at all).
 This makes them perfect roadways for trucking and shipping as the speed limits in these roads are faster than your average side street.
 Because a lot of the drivers and truckers in the freeway travel long distances, rest areas are built alongside the road to allow them to momentarily stop without having to exit.

 WHAT IS A HIGHWAY?

 Like freeways, what people refer to as “highways” generally have higher speed limits than the regular side streets.
 They are also a lot wider and usually contain multiple lanes to accommodate for the influx of cars using it to get from one destination to another.
 However, they differ from freeways in that they can have stop lights, cross-traffic, and sometimes even pedestrian lanes.
 So while cars in general run faster in highways than side streets, they have a much lower speed limit on average than freeways.
 Highways are more prevalent in rural areas than they are in urban areas.
 This is not to say that urban areas don’t have highways, they’re just not as common.